Clayton's new public artwork will be an iconic sculpture to inspire its community.

 Known for their socially engaged art practice around the world, Studio Morison has wrapped up three months of research and community engagement with over 300 locals.
 Out of this work came their proposal for an iconic sculpture for the future Clayton Community Centre titled The Moment, approved by council on May 28, 2018.

-The title comes from a Margaret Atwood poem (see below) that questions individual ownership and speaks to the concept of “the commons” at the heart of the Clayton Community Centre and civic life in general.
+The title comes from a Margaret Atwood poem of the same name that questions individual ownership and speaks to the concept of “the commons” at the heart of the Clayton Community Centre and civic life in general.
 In a time of increasingly privatized land, how do we hold a space in common that everybody can use and enjoy?

 This artwork for the people of Clayton came from interacting with its people: residents at the dog park, parents at a parents and kids drop in, seniors at a recreation centre, teachers at SFU, youth at Clayton Heights Secondary and Clayton Heights Activity Team (CHAT), and many others.
 Residents shared their reflections on their neighbourhood, as well as their aspirations for a public artwork to capture the place they call home.

 Studio Morison’s extensive community engagement culminated in The Impossible Rainbow Dinner at Clayton Heights Secondary School on April 13, 2018.
 The artists collaborated with approximately 90 students from the high school to make 120 pieces of crockery (bowls, plates, cups) from moulds of an old softball and deflated basketball found on the site of the future Clayton Community Centre.
 The students transformed discarded objects into something functional and beautiful, demonstrating the power of art to transform our everyday lives.

 Studio Morison also worked with youth from the Clayton Heights Activity Team to paint the tablecloths for the dinner.
 Sixty-five people attended the dinner including youth and their families, residents, local stakeholders, seniors, arts advocates, and people encountered through the research.
 Attendees gave feedback about the future public artwork.
-One person wrote, “Please make something to bring us together like this.
+One person wrote, “Please make something to bring us together like this.”